anna-filou/anna-filou.github.io/now.md

     - I’ve added an [/ideas](/ideas) page to my website!
     - Having fun checking out sites on [this blogroll](https://blogroll.org/).
         - Dicovered [TamaNOTchi](https://tamanotchi.world/22206c) (xD) and got a pang of nostalgia — reminds me of [Dragon Cave](https://dragcave.net/), which is apparently still running?!
 Too bad my account was seemingly deleted.
     - Playing around with local LLM models in [LM Studio](https://lmstudio.ai/).
-The 8–12B ones my laptop can are leagues behind ChatGPT though.
+The 8–12B ones my laptop can run are leagues behind ChatGPT though.
 Open to recommendations!

 ---